 Option Description archives Comma-separated list of archives to be extracted into the working directory of each executor.
 For the client deployment mode, the path must point to a local file.
-For the cluster deployment mode, the path can be either a local file or a URL globally visible inside your cluster; see Advanced Dependency Management . executor-cores Number of processor cores to allocate on each executor.
+For the cluster deployment mode, the path must be globally visible inside your cluster; see Advanced Dependency Management . executor-cores Number of processor cores to allocate on each executor.
 Alternatively, you can use the spark.executor.cores property. executor-memory Maximum heap size to allocate to each executor.
 Alternatively, you can use the spark.executor.memory property. num-executors Total number of YARN containers to allocate for this application.
 Alternatively, you can use the spark.executor.instances property. queue YARN queue to submit to.
 For more information, see Assigning Applications and Queries to Resource Pools.
 Default: default.